shrestabs/ucsc-incominggrad/README.md

 CLIMATE
 ------
+- How is the climate at SC?
-- Very pleasant.
+> Very pleasant.
 Comparable to hill stations in India.
 7 degrees to 20 degrees throughout the year.
 Do bring an umbrella from India.

+- How to pack for the weather?
+> For men: Bring all the sweatshirts / jackets you have at home.
+You can always buy here.
+It is cheap.

 TRAVEL
 ------